binxio/auth0-login/README.md

 # auth0-login

-CLI to obtain JWT, SAML tokens, and AWS credentials using Auth0, OAuth and SAML.
+This is a fork of https://github.com/binxio/auth0-login, a CLI to obtain JWT, SAML tokens, and AWS credentials using Auth0, OAuth and SAML.
+In this fork I've added configuration for [PyInstaller](https://www.pyinstaller.org/) so an executable can be distributed without requiring Python on the host machine.
+See [Create release artifact for saml-login](https://github.com/depop/auth0-login#create-release-artifact-for-saml-login) for instructions on how to build an executable with PyInstaller.

 ## AWS access keys through Auth0 SAML support
 [Auth0](https://auth0.com/docs/integrations/aws) can be configured as the identity provider for the AWS, allowing your Auth0 users